Assin North (Ghana parliament constituency): Boundaries

 The seat is located entirely within the Assin North Municipality of the Central Region of Ghana.

 Members of Parliament

 Elections

+The Supreme Court of Ghana ruled by 5-2 majority decision on 13 April 2022 that James Gyakye Quayson could not continue to sit in the house as MP for Assin North.
+He had appealed about a Cape Coast High Court ruling that nullified his election in 2020 and ordered a by-election following a petition.
+The by-election took place on 27 June 2023.

 Ken Ohene Agyapong, the MP for the Assin North constituency from the 2000 parliamentary election to the 2008 parliamentary election became the MP for Assin Central constituency in 2012.